 Connection established!

-Sometimes, you’ll see multiple messages printed out for one browser request; that might be because the browser is making a request for the page as well as a request for other resources, like the favicon.ico icon that appears in the browser tab.
+Sometimes, you’ll see multiple messages printed for one browser request; the reason might be that the browser is making a request for the page as well as a request for other resources, like the favicon.ico icon that appears in the browser tab.

 It could also be that the browser is trying to connect to the server multiple times because the server isn’t responding with any data.
 When stream goes out of scope and is dropped at the end of the loop, the connection is closed as part of the drop implementation .
 Browsers sometimes deal with closed connections by retrying, because the problem might be temporary.
-The important thing is that we’ve successfully gotten a handle to a TCP connection!
+The important factor is that we’ve successfully gotten a handle to a TCP connection!

-Remember to stop the program with ctrl-C when you’re done running a particular version of the code, and restart cargo run after you’ve made each set of code changes to make sure you’re running the newest code.
+Remember to stop the program by pressing ctrl-C when you’re done running a particular version of the code.
+Then restart cargo run after you’ve made each set of code changes to make sure you’re running the newest code.

 Reading the Request

-Let’s implement the functionality to read in the request from the browser!
-To separate out the concerns of first getting a connection and then taking some action with the connection, we’ll start a new function for processing connections.
-In this new handle_connection function, we’ll read data from the TCP stream and print it out so we can see the data being sent from the browser.
-Change the code to look like Listing 20-2:
+Let’s implement the functionality to read the request from the browser!
+To separate the concerns of first getting a connection and then taking some action with the connection, we’ll start a new function for processing connections.
+In this new handle_connection function, we’ll read data from the TCP stream and print it so we can see the data being sent from the browser.
+Change the code to look like Listing 20-2.

-Filename: src/main.rs
+src/main.rs

 use std::io::prelude::*;